cauli/TwineJson/README.md

 ## Hierarchical JSON

-A father->child relationship will be exported as follows:
+A Father->Child relationship will be exported as follows:

 ```json
 {